 Late that afternoon, just before dusk, the Company Commander informed me that instead of remaining behind the wire that night my platoon was going to set up an ambush near a distant crossroads.
+I knew as soon as the CO told me that this change in plans was not going to sit well with the platoon.
 Intelligence reported, a large enemy unit had passed that way the night before.
 I informed the Platoon Sergeant, about the change in plans, and he replied it would not be possible for us to comply.
 He took me over to where one of the squads was set up.
 They were giggling, high on pot.

 This led to a heated emotional exchange in front of everyone.
 He called me a "Glory Boy," "LIFER" and "Butter-Bar," among other things, and I called him a "Sorry Excuse for an NCO," among other things.
 We were nose to nose and I expected it might come to blows.

 I ended with ...
 "You heard me, that's an order!"

 As I walked away someone said in a low voice, but still loud enough to be heard, "It's time somebody FRAGED that bastard."
 I had heard this sort of muttering before and didn't put much stock in it...
 I considered it a more a form of venting than a real threat.

 I got my map out and went over to the Fire Direction Center to begin making the necessary coordination.
 This included setting up registration points for artillery, plotting the legs to the objective, and doing a through map recon of the terrain.
 When I finished I went to the TOC and brought the Company Commander up to date on the situation.

 "How do you intended to handle it," he asked?